What do freelance editors charge?

 The Society was delighted to have Kerry Davies, principal of Kerry Davies Publishing Services based in Toowong, speak to members at the August meeting about running a freelance editing business.
 With more than 30 years experience as a freelancer (with a few stints in-house along the way), Kerry gave us her views about a number of issues, including how to set your rate, how to quote on a job, and how to maintain your business. [...]

 Following on from nibbles and drinks with members at Mary Ryan's on Park Road, Milton, Kerry led the session by posing a question-how do you, and your clients, value your work?
 Kerry suggested that the value we ascribe to our work is influenced by our 'professional self-esteem', based on understanding and appreciating our own personal skills and experience, and through validation and support for those skills and experience by our editing communities.

-Kerry pointed out that Pamela Hewitt's latest survey, undertaken at the 2009 IPEd conference in Adelaide, indicates that the 'average' editor is female, aged 45 years plus, with at least one graduate-level qualification.
+Kerry pointed out that according to a survey of editors undertaken at the 2009 IPEd conference in Adelaide, the 'average' editor is female, aged 45 years plus, with at least one graduate-level qualification.
 Statistically, that also means that the typical editor is likely to be underpaid in comparison with the workforce as a whole.
 [Editor's note: See how this compares to the results of the 2016 IPEd National Survey of Editors].
-Kerry went on to highlight the importance of the editors' societies, and the ways we can work together to improve our lot-
+Kerry went on to highlight the importance of the editors' societies, and the ways we can work together to improve our lot:

 Don't undercut colleagues without careful consideration.
 Simply undercutting to win a job also puts downward pressure on our rates in general.

-Networking.
 Networking is an important tool for freelancers.
-You will be in a better position to source overflow work (when your colleague can't fit a job in, and the client asks for a referral).
+It puts you in a better position to source overflow work (when your colleague can't fit a job in and the client asks for a referral).
 It also builds your marketing capacity by getting your 'brand' out there.